Prop 218 Frequently Asked Questions

 Why is RMCSD raising the service charges and special taxes?

-RMCSD is committed to providing safe, reliable, and high-quality water, wastewater, and recycled water, security and solid waste collection and disposal services for our customers.
-As our water, sewer, and recycled water systems age, it is important to continue investing in replacing, rebuilding, and expanding them in accordance with a long-term, balanced financing plan.
+RMCSD is committed to providing safe, reliable and high-quality water, wastewater, and recycled water, security and solid waste collection and disposal services for our customers.
+As our water, sewer and recycled water systems age, it is important to continue investing in replacing, rebuilding and expanding them in accordance with a long-term, balanced financing plan.
 Based on the most recent board-approved financial plan, it has been determined that rate increases are necessary for RMCSD's water, wastewater, and recycled water service fees to enable the District to recover current and projected costs of operations and maintenance; fund capital infrastructure improvements vital for providing safe and reliable drinking water; maintain the operational and financial stability of the utilities; and avoid operational deficits and depletion of reserves.
-The proposed adjustments are designed to bring in the revenue needed to cover operating expenses and meet debt service obligations for vital capital projects.
+The proposed adjustments are designed to bring in the revenue needed to cover operating expenses and meet reserve fund requirements for vital capital projects.

 Can RMCSD ever charge more than the approved rates?